Directors join as members of Screenrights to claim and receive royalty payments, and can also access additional services.

 As a director, you can join as a member and receive royalty payments directly from Screenrights.
 You can also choose to appoint an agent to claim and receive royalty payments on your behalf.
 The choice is yours.

-Typically, an agent will charge a commission for the services they provide.
-Often this is commission is a percentage of the royalties the agent collects on your behalf.
-Appointing an agent is a commercial decision and agreement terms vary – so always do your homework and see a qualified lawyer before signing.
+Typically, an agent will charge a fee or commission for the services they provide.
+Often this is charged as a percentage of the royalties the agent collects on your behalf.
+Appointing an agent is a commercial decision and agreement terms vary – so always do your homework and seek legal advice if you need to.

-The Australian Directors Guild Authorship Collecting Society (ASDACS) is an agent that offers a service to directors to collect Screenrights royalties on their behalf, as well as a range of other complementary services for directors.
+The Australian Directors Guild Authorship Collecting Society (ASDACS) offers a service to directors to collect Screenrights royalties on their behalf, as well as a range of other complementary services for directors.
 Other agents may offer similar services to directors.

 Royalties from around the world

 For directors wishing to claim royalties from outside of Australia and New Zealand, the Australian Directors Guild Authorship Collecting Society (ASDACS) is the collecting society for Australian and New Zealand directors.
-Similar organisations operate in other countries around the world.
+ASDACS has agreements in place that enable them to collect from similar organisations that operate in other countries around the world.

-A director may therefore choose to receive Screenrights royalty payments for Australian and New Zealand directly from Screenrights and other international royalties from ASDACS.
-Alternatively a director may choose to receive all royalties from ASDACS, which means the director will receive Screenrights royalties indirectly with the deduction of ASDACS’ commission as agent.
-The choice is yours.
+A director may therefore choose to receive Screenrights royalty payments for Australian and New Zealand directly from Screenrights and other international royalties from ASDACS, or alternatively, to receive all royalties from ASDACS.
+Check the applicable fees with ASDACS.

 Visit the Help Centre to learn more about the royalties we pay, registering your claims and timing of payments.